randombits-dev/randombits/src/content/standard-notes/creating-extensions.md

 1. The structure of a note
 2. The API for communicating with Standard Notes
 3. API Implementation Example
-4. Styling your extension with the chosen theme
+4. Styling your plugin with the chosen theme
 5. JSON descriptor file

 ## Technology

-Because editor extensions load in an iframe inside Standard Notes, you are free to choose any javascript framework / technology to write an extension.
+Because editor plugins load in an iframe inside Standard Notes, you are free to choose any javascript framework / technology to write a plugin.

 ## The structure of a note